ArtifexSoftware/MuPDF.NET/docs/api/document.rst

            - *text:* text string or name field of the originating OCG
            - *type:* one of "label" (set by a text string), "checkbox" (set by a single OCG) or "radiobox" (set by a set of connected OCGs)

-  .. method:: SetLayerUIConfig(dynamic number, int action = 0)
+  .. method:: SetLayerUIConfig(dynamic number, int action: 0)

     Modify OC visibility status of content groups.
 This is analog to what supporting PDF viewers would offer.